Accessing with cURL Cheatsheet

 If you want to try the Composable Commerce APIs, one simple way is doing this with cURL in your terminal window.
 You need to have a valid account on commercetools Composable Commerce to access it.
 If you don't have one yet, sign up for a 60 day free trial.

 Before you can use the API you have to request for an OAuth token as described below:

 Get your access token

-In response to the above command you’ll retrieve your access_token.
+In response to this command you'll retrieve your access_token.

 Use API commands

-To get you started quickly we’ve selected the following calls for you.
+To get you started fast we've selected the following calls for you.

 Please be aware that you have to replace to following parameters with your project-specific values: